Feng Yuxiang: Rise

 In the early 1920s, Feng rose to prominence in the Zhili clique of warlords, named so because their base of power was centred around Zhili Province.
 This Zhili clique defeated the Fengtian clique, headed by Zhang Zuolin, father of Zhang Xueliang, in the First Zhili–Fengtian War in 1922.
 It was at this time that Feng also began to move closer to the Soviet Union.
+Feng was in regular contact with Mikhail Borodin, the chief Comintern agent for China, who for a time regarded Feng as the best hope for Communism in China.

 Within the Zhili clique Feng was demoted by Wu Peifu and sent to guard the southern suburbs of Beijing.
 In 1923 Feng was inspired by Sun Yat-sen and secretly plotted with Hu Jingyi and Xue Yue to overthrow Wu Peifu and Cao Kun, who controlled the Beiyang government.
 When the Second Zhili–Fengtian War began in 1924, Feng was in charge of defending Rehe against the Fengtian clique.
 However, he switched sides and seized the capital in the Beijing Coup on 23 October 1924.
 This turnabout prompted Shandong warlord Zhang Zongchang to join the Fengtian and led to a decisive defeat of the Zhili forces.
 Hence, Feng's coup brought far-reaching political changes in China.
 Feng imprisoned Zhili-leader and president Cao Kun, installed the more liberal Huang Fu, evicted the last Emperor Puyi from the Forbidden City and invited Sun Yat-sen to Beijing to resurrect the Republican government and reunify the country.
 Despite being severely ill already, Sun came to Beijing and died there in April 1925.

 Feng renamed his army the Guominjun or the National People's Army.
 To counter pressure from the Zhili and Fengtian factions, he invited Duan Qirui to take on the presidency.
 Nevertheless, Feng was defeated by a Zhili–Fengtian alliance in the Anti-Fengtian War in January 1926.
 He lost control of Beijing and retreated to Zhangjiakou, where his army became known as the Northwest Army.

 In April 1926, Sun Yat-sen's successor, Chiang Kai-shek, launched the Northern Expedition from Guangzhou against the northern warlords.
 Feng threw his support behind the Nationalists in the Northern Expedition and merged his Guominjun with the National Revolutionary Army.
 The Nationalists vanquished the Zhili faction in the south and Feng asserted control over much of north-central China.
 Zhang Zuolin was forced to withdraw the Fengtian forces back to Manchuria.
 In August Feng went to the Soviet Union and returned in September.

 In early July 1927, Feng Yuxiang allied with Chiang to form a new government in Shaanxi and implemented the White Terror there.
 By September 1927, they had killed 496 people including students.
 The Communist central authorities ordered the Shaanxi party branch to respond with peasant revolts.
 These early responses failed and in March 1928 the Weihua Uprising began.